 Removing solutions with isolated permissions

 When approving isolated API permissions, SharePoint creates a dedicated Azure AD application specific for the SharePoint Framework solution that requested permissions.
-When the SharePoint Framework solution is removed from the app catalog, the API permissions as well as the Azure AD application are not removed.
+When the SharePoint Framework solution is removed from the app catalog, the API permissions and the Azure AD application aren't removed.